100 Fermented Wild Plants with Living Enzymes Liquid Meal 38.8oz

 Feeds "Gut Flora"

-100 Fermented Wild Plant Enzymes from the Yellow emperor dynasty of 1600 B.C.
+Wild Plants Enzyme Liquid Meal (38.8oz) from the Yellow emperor dynasty of 1600 B.C.
 Passed down for generations & of the Highest Botanical Quality!
-Contains inulin a prebiotic found in common plants in nature.
+Contains inulin a prebiotic found in common plants.

 Using: Flowers, Fruit, Roots, Leaves, Stems, Seeds & Pine Needles